protocol/launchpad/docs/libp2p/distributed-networking-solutions.md

 2. `Peer 1` publishes a message, which is sent to `Peer 2` and `Peer 3`.
 3. Both `Peer 2` and `Peer 3` forward the message to `Peer 4`.

-The main problem of FloodSub is that it duplicates messages, thus using a lot of bandwidth.
+FloodSub is simple, reliable, and highly resistant to malicious actors and censors, but the main problem of FloodSub is that it duplicates messages, thus using a lot of bandwidth.
 In the previous example, `Peer 4` receives the message twice.

-Gossipsub, the protocol developed after FloodSub, tries to reduce the number of duplicate messages (i.e., bandwidth) by taking a different approach.
+[Gossipsub](https://arxiv.org/pdf/2007.02754.pdf), the protocol developed after FloodSub, tries to reduce the number of duplicate messages (i.e., bandwidth) by taking a different approach.
 Gossipsub is covered later in the Launchpad curriculum.

 You can get more information about PubSub in the [libp2p documentation](https://docs.libp2p.io/concepts/publish-subscribe/).